Shopping Links

 US DVD Review

-ADV's DVD is decent, but rough around the edges.
+ADV's DVD--an early release--is decent, but rough around the edges.
 The video and audio transfers are just fine, and the menus give access to some stills and production sketches.
 No problems there.
 My complaints are that the subtitle script is exactly the same as the ancient VHS release, which while acceptable isn't nearly as literal as it could've been, and some of the notes included with the old VHS release are nowhere to be found.
 The credits are also mildly annoying--the English dub credits, with hard-coded subtitles for the song, show by default, but the credits for the Japanese version are available in an alternate angle.
 The annoyance comes from the fact that you aren't automatically switched to this version when you select the subtitled version in the menu (you need to do it manually), and there are no song subtitles in it (though they aren't terribly accurate anyway).

-Content Guide
+Parental Guide

 About a 16-up on account of mature themes and bits of graphic violence.